Outbound asset transfers

 - The taxpayer filed a timely return reporting no gain in respect to a transaction that required a GRA.
 The taxpayer, aware that the GRA required reporting of the basis and fair market value of the stock, filed a GRA that did not contain such information.
 The taxpayer provided instead that the information was available on request.
 Because the taxpayer knowingly omitted the required information, the taxpayer's behavior was determined to be willful.10

 - The taxpayer, after entering into a transaction requiring a GRA to avoid recognizing gain, anticipated selling a business in the following year that would produce a capital loss that could be carried back to offset the gain recognized on the transfer of the foreign stock.
 The taxpayer, instead of filing a GRA, chose to recognize the gain on a timely filed tax return.
 In the following year, the taxpayer was unable to sell the business to obtain the capital loss and sought to file a GRA to negate the gain recognized in the prior year.
 Because the taxpayer omitted the GRA as a planning mechanism, the failure to file was determined to be willful.11

 Cross-border transfers and relevant subsequent events often may seem inconsequential.
-However, with any transfer of property to a foreign corporation, it is advisable to review possible reporting requirements.
+However, with any transfer of property to a foreign corporation, it is important to review both the substantive rules of section 367 and the information reporting rules of section 6038B.
 Failure to report such events can lead to significant adverse tax consequences.
 Adequate planning and a thorough review process should enable U.S. taxpayers to avoid these costly pitfalls.